mengyangq/paired-associate-learning/README.md

-# The Effects of Semantic Diversity on Paired-Associate Learning
+# Effects of Semantic Diversity on Paired-Associate Learning
 Continued Evidence for the Information Accumulation Perspective of Cognitive Aging